-How well do you know the Casa Loma neighbourhood?
-A walking tour of the area is part of Toronto’s StrollTO program, announced today.
+How well do you know the Mount Pleasant East or the Lawrence Park South neighbourhoods?
+Walking tours of the areas are part of Toronto’s StrollTO program, announced today.
 Self-guided tours are presented in all 25 wards, with self-guided tours pointing out culturally and historically significant local sites.

 It’s part of an overall ShowLoveTO initiative to encourage residents to discover shops, stops, places and spaces on local streets, the city says.
 Get the whole story and links to local tours.

-The George Brown College Casa Loma campus is one of the sites to be used as a canvas for art projection in Toronto’s just-announced BigArtTO initiative.
+Lawrence Heights Community Centre and Leaside Memorial Gardens Arena are two of the sites to be used as canvases for art projection in Toronto’s just-announced BigArtTO initiative.